 The first and simplest method is to enter 'New' in the 'Quick Search' field.
 This will automatically display any blank or unnamed (most likely unused) 'New User' Staff Accounts, or 'New Contact' Contact records.
 Entering 'New User' would specifically display any 'blank' Staff Accounts.
 In the example below, we can see there are two blank 'New User' Staff Accounts that have been created:

-Opening each of these in a new window, by right-mouse clicking on the window tab and selecting 'duplicate', or similar will assist with reviewing the contents of each.
-We recommend checking all tabs within the blank 'New User' Staff Account/s to ensure no data has been entered.
+Select the respective 'New User' Staff record and review the contents of each tab to ensure no data has been entered.
 If the record is completely blank then it can simply be deleted by a Staff Member who has the 'Delete Records' privilege.
 Alternatively, your organisation may choose to deactivate this and then repurpose it when a new Staff Account is required to be created.

 Staff Account Search